charlestonsoftware/effortless-google-maps/readme.txt

 We do accept feature requests for all of our plugins, free ones included.
 The most requested features will make it into the next version.

-<strong>If you need a special feature NOW, <a href="http://www.cybersprocket.com/contact-us/">contact us</a>!</strong> We offer expedited feature development.<br/> Most features can be implemented in less than a week for $200!
+<strong>If you need a special feature NOW, <a href="http://www.cybersprocket.com/contact-us/">contact us</a>!</strong> We offer expedited feature development.
+Most features can be implemented in less than a week for $200!

 = Looking For Customized WordPress Plugins? =